leadof/leadof/src/docs/decisions/0007-use-github.md

 ## Decision Outcome

-Chosen option: "Use GitHub", because of existing accounts, projects, familarity and free.
+Chosen option: "Use GitHub", because of existing accounts, projects, familiarity and free.

 ### Consequences